 It was a little uncomfortable.

 I was hooked — hooked on yoga as well as naked yoga.
-I discovered alignment through nakedness in my body — aligning muscles, bones, joints and internal systems right down to the cellular level.
-I also discovered alignment of my mind and heart — aligning my identity and self perception through movement and pose.
-Both aspects, body and mind, are deeply enhanced when naked because they’re not impeded by clothes.
+I discovered alignment through nakedness in my body — aligning muscles, bones, joints, and internal systems right down to the cellular level.
+I also discovered the alignment of my mind and heart — aligning my identity and self-perception through movement and pose.
+Both aspects, body, and mind, are deeply enhanced when naked because they’re not impeded by clothes.
 Nakedness is the magic.

 Personal growth organizations and groups employ clothing optional in their programs and workshops.
 For example, participants in Human Awareness Institute workshops may attend naked if they wish.
 They believe that the vulnerability found in nakedness is an important part of a person’s essential power.

 Naked Beneath The Clothing

 Understanding that nakedness is a state of mind, the natural state of honesty and freedom of energy flow before we put on clothing most definitely find life also once we cover our body.
 We just don’t cover who we are.